octo-sts/app/README.md

 ### Release cadence

-Our release cadence at this moment is set to when is needed, meaning if we have a bug fix or a new feature we will migth make a new release.
+Our release cadence at this moment is set to when is needed, meaning if we have a bug fix or a new feature we will might make a new release.

 ### Permission updates